DeveloperDunne/sports-snaps_frontend/README.md

 ### Sign In Page
 ![Sign in](./README-Images/signin.webp)

-This page is where the user can sign in so that they can have access to the benefits of being a authorized user.
+This page is where the user can sign in so that they can have access to the benefits of being an authorized user.

 ### Sign Out Page